RoyalPrince700/wifmartservices/frontend/README.md

 ## 🏗 Project Goal

-To create a fast, scalable marketplace that connects service providers and clients using the MERN stack, Google OAuth for authentication, and Cloudinary for media storage—ensuring a seamless hiring experience.
+To create Nigeria's most trusted two-sided marketplace that empowers both service providers and clients.
+For professionals: a platform to showcase skills, build portfolios, and find meaningful work.
+For clients: instant access to verified talent across Nigeria.
+Built with the MERN stack, Google OAuth authentication, and Cloudinary media storage to deliver seamless connections and growth opportunities.